Base period wages used in establishing a claim are the wages paid in the first four

 with the contributions due within 30 days following the end of the quarter.
 Employers

-with at least 250 or more employees or employer representatives who file reports for 100 or
+with at least 250 or more employees or employer representatives who file reports

 If you are a domestic employer, you will be given the option to file quarterly or